suneet1212/task_turtle_sim/README.md

 &Delta;T is the time period for mpc

+Sometimes there is an error when we run the launch files : "[call_turtle_sim-3] process has died [pid 2832, exit code 2]".
+Just do ctrl+c and run again.

 ## Target files:
 Run this in a new terminal.(after starting the launch file)
 ### Unicycle: